aquasecurity/aqua-helm/cyber-center/README.md

 In order to support L7 / gRPC communication between cyber-center and server or cyber-center and scanner it is recommended to follow the detailed steps to enable and deploy a cyber-center.

    1. The Cyber-Center should connect to the Envoy/Gateway service and verify its certificate.
 If Envoy/Gateway certificate is signed by a public provider (e.g., Let’s Encrypt), the Cyber-Center will be able to verify the certificate without being given a root certificate.
-Otherwise, Envoy/Gateway root certificate should be accessible to the Cyber-Center from a environment variable path that is mounted at /opt/aquasec/ssl/
+Otherwise, Envoy/Gateway root certificate should be accessible to the Cyber-Center from an environment variable path that is mounted at /opt/aquasec/ssl/

       ```shell
       # Self-Signed Root CA (Optional)